 The treatment of a chipped tooth varies depending on the severity, symptoms, and the location of the tooth affected.
 But, you should still seek a dentist’s assessment and treatment as early as possible to prevent you from further damaging your tooth or from any infections.
 As for the slightly chipped tooth, it can be easily treated by dental filling or bonding.

 The filling can be recommended to you by your dentist if the chipped tooth enamel is just a small piece.
-Your dentist will fill into the gaps of the chipped tooth, and it’s all good.
+Your dentist will fill into the gaps of the chipped tooth using various dental tools, and it’s all good.
 After the filling procedure, your dentist will recommend to you the dental care you need to do for the recovery of your slightly chipped tooth.

 While bonding will be used to you when the affected tooth is at the front of your mouth and visible when you smile.
 Bonding is a simple treatment, wherein your dentist will use tooth coloured resin to the affected tooth and harden it by ultraviolet light.
 Also, bonding doesn’t need your dentist to numb your teeth to do the procedure.
 Together with proper dental care, bonding can last up to ten years.